Table of Contents

 Progression and Prognosis of UIP and IPF

 IPF progression is associated with an estimated median survival time of 2 to 5 years following diagnosis.
 The 5-year survival for IPF ranges between 20–40 %.
-In IPF patients, the overall mortality at 5 years rate is high but the annual rate of all-cause mortality in patients with mild to moderate lung impairment is relatively low.
+In IPF patients, the overall mortality rate within 5 years is high but the annual rate of all-cause mortality in patients with mild to moderate lung impairment is relatively low.
 Respiratory failure resulting from disease progression is the most frequent cause of death.

-Patients with IPF may suffer periods of acute respiratory decline either due to known complications, such as infection or of unknown cause (acute exacerbation of IPF).
+Patients with IPF may suffer periods of acute respiratory decline either due to known complications, such as an infection, or an unknown cause (acute exacerbation of IPF).
 The rate of decline and progression to death in patients with IPF may take several clinical forms: slow physiologic deterioration with worsening severity of dyspnea, rapid deterioration and progression to death, or periods of relative stability interposed with periods of acute respiratory decline sometimes manifested by hospitalizations for respiratory failure.